 Airgap installs require that a copy of every image be imported to Docker under

-/var/lib/docker on the master node and a separate copy to Replicated’s local registry, also on the master node.
+/var/lib/docker on the primary node and a separate copy to Replicated’s local registry, also on the primary node.

 Unpacking your application airgap bundle will require five times as much storage space as the size of the bundle download.